Temelio/ansible-role-statsd/README.md

 See molecule documentation to use other backend.

 Currently, tests are done on:
+- Ubuntu Xenial
 - Debian Jessie
-- Ubuntu Trusty
-- Ubuntu Xenial
+- Debian Stretch

 and use:
 - Ansible 2.2.x